777arc/textbook/content/sync.rst

     h /= np.sum(h) # normalize to get unity gain, we don't want to change the amplitude/power samples = np.convolve(samples, h) # apply filter

 As you can see, we are calculating the filter taps using a sinc() function.
 A sinc in the time domain is a rectangle in the frequency domain, and our rectangle for this filter spans the entire frequency range of our signal.
-We are not shaping the signal but delaying it in time.
+This filter does not reshape the signal, it just delays it in time.
 In our example we are delaying by 0.3 of a sample.
-Keep in mind that applying *any* filter delays a signal due to computation time.
-It delays the signal by half of the filter taps minus one, due to the act of convolving the signal through the filter.
+Keep in mind that applying *any* filter delays a signal by half of the filter taps minus one, due to the act of convolving the signal through the filter.

 If we plot the "before" and "after" of filtering a signal, we can observe the fractional delay.
 In our plot we zoom into only a couple of symbols.
 Otherwise, the fractional delay is not viewable.